ArdenVent/esp-idf/docs/en/api-guides/build-system.rst

 - COMPONENT_ALIAS - alias for COMPONENT_LIB used for linking the component to external targets; set by ``idf_build_component`` and alias library itself is created by ``idf_component_register``
 - COMPONENT_DIR - component directory; set by ``idf_build_component``
-- COMPONENT_OVERRIDEN_DIR - contains the directory of the original component if ref:`this component overrides another component<cmake-components-same-name>`
 - COMPONENT_LIB - name for created component static/interface library; set by ``idf_build_component`` and library itself
   is created by ``idf_component_register``
 - COMPONENT_NAME - name of the component; set by ``idf_build_component`` based on the component directory name